-This volunteer-led project explores the language and literature inspired by coal mining.
+This volunteer-led project explores the language and literature that has been inspired by coal mining and offers an opportunity for individuals to express themselves through creative writing.